Incremental Data-Driven Policy Synthesis via Game Abstractions: Related Work

-Stochastic systems introduce additional complexity due to uncertainty and non-determinism. \citet{gracia2023distributionally} tackled this by learning robust Markov decision process (RMDP) abstractions from data for switched stochastic systems with unknown disturbances, combining robust-value iteration with provable high-probability satisfaction guarantees under temporal logic specifications.
-Likewise, \citet{nazeri2025data} extended these data-driven abstraction techniques to continuous nonlinear stochastic systems, constructing interval MDPs with PAC-style confidence bounds for transition probabilities, enabling reliable policy synthesis under uncertainty.
-These available approaches are restricted to non-stochastic systems, do not handle infinite-horizon properties, or focus on quantitative verification and synthesis.
-In contrast, our approach addresses almost sure satisfaction of infinite-horizon properties for unknown stochastic systems.
+Stochastic systems introduce additional complexity due to inherent uncertainty and non-determinism. \citet{gracia2023distributionally} tackled this by learning robust Markov decision process (RMDP) abstractions from data for switched stochastic systems with unknown disturbances, combining robust-value iteration with provable high-probability satisfaction guarantees under temporal logic specifications.
+Similarly, \citet{nazeri2025data, DBLP:journals/corr/abs-2508-15543} extended these data-driven abstraction techniques to continuous nonlinear stochastic systems, constructing interval MDPs with PAC-style confidence bounds on transition probabilities, enabling reliable policy synthesis under uncertainty.
+These available approaches are either restricted to non-stochastic systems, limited to finite-horizon properties, or focused on quantitative verification and synthesis.
+In contrast, our approach proposed in this work addresses almost sure satisfaction of infinite-horizon properties for unknown stochastic systems.